paulch42/lean-spec/md/lib/Util.md

 they could reasonably appear in the Lean standard library at a future date.
 Items are included only if needed in support of the examples in the tutorial.

+The focus of this tutorial is specification, not proof or implementation.
+Most instances where a proof is required are left as `sorry`.

 ```lean
 import Std.Data.AssocList
 ```